UPMC Cole's roots stretch back to October 1, 1967, when the hospital opened as Charles Cole Memorial Hospital.

-Mrs. Cole later married a Chicago surgeon, G. Howard Irwin.
-Both kept a philanthropic interest in the hospital until their deaths in the 1990s.
+They both kept a philanthropic interest in the hospital until their deaths in the 1990s.

-The couple set up charitable trusts to help meet the health needs of the community far into the future.
+The couple set up charitable trusts to help meet the community's health needs far into the future.

 These trusts have funded the two buildings added to the hospital — the Irwin Rehabilitation Center and Irwin Medical Arts Center.